guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 ![event loop receiving await commands](event-loop.png)

-In other words, within a sync program, you just run commands in sequence but programming in async means giving control back to the event loop occassionally.
+In other words, within a sync program, you just run commands in sequence but programming in async means giving control back to the event loop occasionally.

 From our example, we can imagine commands being executed as: